Understanding the General Ledger and the Chart of Accounts

 The general ledger stores your financial data, and the chart of accounts shows the accounts that all general ledger entries are posted to.
 Business Central includes a standard chart of accounts that is ready to support your business.

-In the General Ledger Setup window, you specify how to handle certain accounting issues in your company, such as:
+On the General Ledger Setup page, you specify how to handle certain accounting issues in your company, such as:

 - Invoice rounding details

 The General Ledger Setup page includes generic fields and fields that are particular to your country or region.
 If you are not sure of the meaning of a field, we suggest you work with your accountant to determine whether it is of relevance to your organisation.
 Hover over a field to read a short description.

 Similarly, on the General Posting Setup page, you specify how you want to set up combinations of general business and general product posting groups.
 Posting groups map entities like customers, suppliers, items, resources, and sales and purchase documents to general ledger accounts.
 You fill in a line for each combination of business posting group and product posting group.
 But you can also open each line in its own posting setup card.
 For more information, see Posting Group Setups.

 If you cannot see the fields that you are looking for in the General Posting Setup page, then use the horizontal scroll bar at the bottom of the page to scroll to the right.

 The chart of accounts shows all general ledger accounts.
 From the chart of accounts, you can do things like: